doctoraction/doctoraction.github.io/js.md

 ```

 Private fields support Java style encapsulatiom.
 However, a class method **can** read the private fields of other instances of the same class.

-### Inheritance

-Each object has a private property which holds a link to another object called its prototype, that protoype has a prototype, etc, until that prototype is `null`.

-The property of an object that points to its prototype is not called prototype.
-Its name is not standard: all browsers use `__proto__`, ECMAScript standard is `someObject.[[Prototype]]`.
-The standard way to access an object's prototype is `Object.getPrototypeOf(someobject)` and there is a `Object.setPrototypeOf(obj, prototype)`.
-When we try to access a property, the engine looks in the objects, then the prototype, then that one's prototype, etc.
-So objects inherit all properties of the prototypes chain.

-(Note: The `func.prototype` property of functions specifies the [[Prototype]] to be assigned to **all** instances of objects created by the given function when used as a constructor.)

 ## Functions